 The roof box

 There are a few important points to consider before buying.
 Not every roof box fits every car.
 You therefore need to make sure that the roof box is suitable for your car model.
-It is also important to secure the roof box correctly so that it does not slip or even fall off during the journey.
+It is also important to secure the roof box correctly so that it does not slip or, even worse, fall off during the journey.
 It is best to follow the installation instructions exactly and check again after driving a few kilometres to make sure that everything is correctly fitted.

 As soon as everything is stowed away, the tensioning straps can be fastened.
 The weight should be checked again with a scale before mounting on the roof to ensure that the authorised roof load is not exceeded.
 The roof box is not a suitcase or additional storage space for bags.
-It should only be used for stowing and securing bulky items, as otherwise the permitted weight will quickly be exceeded.
+It should only be used for stowing and securing bulky items, as otherwise the permitted weight can quickly be exceeded.
 It is therefore primarily used to stow items that have no room in the car and then to distribute and, if necessary, pad them so that they do not slip.

-The car must also be safely prepared for the journey
+Your car must also be safely prepared for the journey

-FAQs on the safe transport of ski equipment
+FAQ’s on the safe transport of ski equipment

 Which ski bag is the right one?